leejay-glitch/Aircraft-risk-analysis/README.md

 3. **Trends:** Accident frequency peaked in the 1990s and declined with modern avionics; post-2000 aircraft show lower injury averages.

 **Recommendations:**
-- Prioritize acquisition of low-injury models and equip fleets with advanced weather-avoidance technology.
+- Prioritize acquiring low-injury models and equip planes with advanced weather-avoidance technology.
 - Implement stricter weather-based dispatch policies and focus pilot training on adverse conditions.
-- Deploy rugged, high-survivability aircraft to remote regions and modern jets on high-traffic routes.
+- Deploy aircraft with greater survival measures to remote regions and modern jets on high-traffic routes.

 ---
-*For detailed methodology, full code, and interactive dashboard, see the Jupyter Notebook and `clean_data/aviation_data_cleaned.csv` in this repository.*
+*For detailed methodology, full code, and interactive dashboard, see the Jupyter Notebook and  in this repository.*